LucasTheIntern/SuperRes/README.md

 To use this script, supply a path (variable: folder_path at the top of the script) and run the code.
 The script will print statements to indicate progress.
 Once the median image has been obtained, a simple GUI window opens with sliders for controlling the brightness and sharpness of the image.
 If you desire to make these and other edits in a professional editor, you may simply close the GUI.
 The median image is saved to the same folder that was supplied by the user under the name "SUPERRES_med.png".
 If edited in the GUI, this image is also saved to that folder as "sharp_bright.png" once the "save" button has been pressed.

+Shown below is a zoomed-in comparison between the first image in a sequence (the image to which all remaining images are aligned) and the resulting superresolution image.
+This is a small drawer handle that was halfway across the room in low lighting conditions.
+Note the reduction in noise and smoothing of edges.
+Some slight ghosting is also visible, due to one image being taken nearly a centimeter from the main grouping.
+Try to avoid this when capturing your own images!